 Another options is to put the pages in page protectors and then put in a binder.
 This options protects the pages from tearing or ripping.
 You can also use dry erase markers to check off items on the lists and add your own.

-Finally, laminating the each sheet of the binder is another great way to keep the sheets protected and safe from getting wetting.
+Finally, laminating each sheet of the binder is another great way to keep the sheets protected and safe from getting wetting.
 Use dry erase markers to mark things off, add to lists, and make notes.
-Just wipe off and use over and over.
+Just wipe off and use it over and over.
 You can buy a laminator pretty inexpensively.
 You can also have the sheets laminated and even bound together at a local office store like Staples or Office Depot.

 With your Ultimate House Cleaning Schedule ready to go, and maybe with a little help from a cleaning service, your home will always be tidy and clean – or at least as close to it as you can get.